 This becomes a full meal with the addition of steamed rice and broccoli.
 I use my rice cooker and toss the broccoli in the steamer attachment.
 Easy, easy, easy.

-Chicken with Rosemary Cream Sauce
+Creamy Rosemary Garlic Cream Sauce

 This one pan crispy chicken with rosemary cream sauce is one of my favorite whole foods recipes!
 It's nutritious and kid-friendly, plus the prep is easy and fast, making it the perfect go-to meal for chaotic nights.

-- 1 tbsp grass fed butter
+- 1 tbsp butter

 - 1 medium shallot thinly sliced

-- 3 garlic cloves roughly chopped
+- 6 garlic cloves roughly chopped

 - 1/2 cup dry white wine

-- 2 tbsp fresh rosemary
+- 2 tbsp fresh rosemary chopped

 - 1/2 cup chicken broth preferably bone broth

-- 2-3 tbsp grass fed heavy cream
+- 2-3 tbsp heavy cream

-- sea salt to taste
+- sea or kosher salt to taste

-While the skillet is heating, pat the chicken dry and then season the skin with salt and pepper to taste.
-Add 1 tbsp of butter to the skillet and heat over medium until it foams.
-Add the chicken pieces, skin-side down, and cook until the skin is browned and crispy, 7-8 minutes.
-Remove from the pan and set aside.
+Heat a cast iron skillet (or other oven-safe skillet) oven medium high heat.
+Add the butter to the skillet and heat until it foams.
+Add the chicken pieces, skin-side down, and cook until the skin is golden brown and crispy, 7-8 minutes.
+Remove the chicken from the pan using tongs and set aside.

 Add the shallot and cook until soft and browned, 3-4 minutes.
 Push some of the shallots aside and add the garlic and cook until fragrant, 1-2 minutes.

-Deglaze the pan with the white wine, scraping up the browned bits from the bottom of the pan and stirring continuously until the wine stops bubbling, 2-3 minutes.
+- Deglaze the pan with the white wine, scraping up the browned bits from the bottom of the pan and stirring continuously until the wine stops bubbling, 2-3 minutes.

 Add the chicken pieces back to the pan, skin-side up, in a single layer.
-Sprinkle with additional fresh rosemary if desired.
-Transfer the pan to the oven and cook uncovered until the meat is cooked through, 20-25 minutes.
+Sprinkle with additional fresh rosemary.
+Transfer the pan to the oven and cook uncovered until the meat reaches 165* with an instant read thermometer, 20-25 minutes.